FirelyTeam/firely-docs/vonk/docker.rst

 Save the text above to a file in your working directory with the name ``docker-compose.mongodb.yml``.
 Make sure your Vonk license file is named ``vonklicense.json`` and is residing in your working directory (see :ref:`getting_started_docker` on how to obtain the license).
+If your license file has a different name, use that name instead of ``vonk-trial-license`` in the text above.

 Use this command to spin up a Vonk container and MongoDB container: |br|
 ``> docker-compose -f docker-compose.mongodb.yml up -d``